143-157 Farringdon Road

 Queen Street, Mayfair

-Having sat vacant for over 20 years following an unsympathetic restoration in the 1980s, Fathom were approached by Morgan Capital to reinvigorate this Georgian townhouse and create a desirable workplace which capitalised on its Mayfair Conservation Area location.
+Having sat empty for over 20 years following an unsympathetic restoration in the 1980s, Fathom was approached to sensitively revive this Grade II listed Georgian townhouse by creating a boutique workplace in harmony with its Mayfair Conservation Area location.

 It was important that our renovation contributed positively to the heritage setting and established a respectful relationship with the building’s neighbour to the rear – the Grade II* listed Saudi Embassy.

 Externally, we restored the handsome front elevation by stripping existing brickwork and applying a soot wash to create a cohesive colour across the facade.
 The building fabric was upgraded with a new roof, timber sash windows and restored metalwork, with the refurbished entrance framed by a pair of contemporary carriage lights.

 Internally the plan respects its townhouse legacy with a welcoming and social ground level, grand boardroom at first floor and flexible office spaces on the upper levels.
 Our retrofit scheme introduced contemporary versions of heritage features including ceiling roses, timber panelling and cornices, and established an interior palette paying homage to Georgian hues of green and grey with accents of rust.